m-yugi/News/README.md

 > - HTML
 > - News API

-thank you for taking the time and reading me I hope this helped you set up and run the project
+thank you for taking the time and reading me